Manage Intelligent Capture

 Data packet captures are divided into separate 100-MB files.
 There is a 4-GB limit on the total size of all data packet capture files that reside on Catalyst Center.
 If the limit is exceeded, packet files are removed, starting with the oldest, until the total size falls below the 4-GB limit.
 Additionally, any data packet capture files that are more than 14 days old are removed, even if the total size limit has not been reached.

 The Intelligent Capture feature allows you to enable or disable AP Statistics Capture on specific APs and capable wireless controllers.
-When it's enabled, the following data is captured:
+When it's enabled, this data is captured:

-• AP radio and WLAN statistics, which are displayed in the RF Statistics tab of the Device 360 > Intelligent Capture window.
+• AP radio and WLAN statistics, which appear in the RF Statistics tab of the Device 360 > Intelligent Capture window.

 • AP Client statistics (30-second samples), which are displayed in the RF Statistics area of the Client 360 > Intelligent Capture window for all clients associated with the selected APs.